North Walsham and Dilham Canal: Restoration

 Some 2.25 mi of the route, consisting of the pound above Bacton Wood lock, the lock itself, the pound below it and Ebridge Lock, were sold to the Old Canal Company in 2009, following lengthy negotiations lasting some nine years.
 The aim of the owner, Laurence Ashton, was to rewater the section, which would in turn allow him to run Bacton Wood mill as a water mill.
 Having carried out extensive repair work at Ebridge Lock, a stop notice was issued by the Environment Agency in April 2012, and in November a public enquiry upheld the position.
 Ashton and his Old Canal Company have since restored Bacton Wood lock, with help from volunteers, and the top gates have been fitted, complete with metal balance beams salvaged from the old gates, and refurbished paddle gear.
 Bacton Mill quay has also been restored.
 At Royston Bridge, another quay has been restored.
 This bridge is the only one that has been lowered, and the canal has been culverted.
 This was done when heavy vehicles needed to reach Bacton Gas Terminal, but the gas is now piped and works traffic is reduced, so reinstatement of the bridge is possible.
 There is water in the channel up to the first of the Swafield locks, and Michael Starling, who owns this section, is also carrying out restoration work with a view to boats reaching Swafield.

 The canal is only navigable by powered boats for the first 2 mi from the Smallburgh end, up to Honing lock.
 However, the dredger Weasel, which was formerly owned by British Waterways, was bought by the Old Canal Company in 2010 and has dredged large sections of their canal.

 The residents of North Walsham made ten mosaics for the Millennium celebrations, one of which shows a Norfolk wherry.

+Most canal restoration schemes work by restoring the canal to navigation stage by stage, repairing the locks and bridges as they go.
+In 2023 however, the North Walsham and Dilham Canal Trust produced a new light craft vision to outline their proposals for further restoration.
+This involves returning the entire canal to unpowered craft status, with facilities to allow porterage where locks or other obstacles have yet to be restored.
+North Norfolk Council were sufficiently impressed by the vision that they agreed to fund three-quarters of the cost, and made a grant of £43,500, with the rest of the cost provided by the Trust.
+They obtained pontoons to help with weed clearance and to provide platforms for porterage in late 2023, and are initially concentrating on the section from the start of the navigation to Honing Lock, together with the section from Ebridge Lock to Bacton Wood Mill.